markchalloner/git-semver/README.md

-# Git Semver Plugin
+# Git Semantic Versioning Plugin

 ## Introduction

-A git plugin to make adherance to

-- [Semantic Versioning 2.0.0]
+A git plugin to make adherance to [Semantic Versioning 2.0.0] easier, with a plugin architecture for optional version management of:

-- [Change Log Management][Keep a CHANGELOG] (optional)
+- [Keep a Changelog][Keep a CHANGELOG] [CHANGELOG.md] file

-easier.

-With its default settings, git semver requires a [CHANGELOG.md] file to be maintained.
-This will be need be filled for the version before the version is created.

-Change log management can be [disabled](#disabling) however this is **NOT recommended**.
+- [NPM] [package.json] file
+- ...

 ### Semantic versioning